Great News for BTS ARMY: Drink BTS Coffee and get a chance to attend BTS concert in Korea | Bollywood Life

 To verify the winner, the eligible contestant would be asked to share a photograph of the pack/container having the 'lucky draw' sticker with which she/he had purchased it.
 The photograph should clearly show the Unique Code.
 Also, the photograph should clearly indicate that the end consumer has used the pack/container, i.e., please send the photo with the pack/container opened.
 Without the photograph of an open container and visible unique code, your entry would be disqualified.
 The Contest/campaign is valid from 15-Dec-21 to 14-Mar-22.
-Also Read - After Disha Patani, Blackpink singer Jennie Kim's pics in Calvin Klein lingerie break the Internet [VIEW PICS]
+Also Read - BTS: Kim Taehyung aka V's minimalistic home screams LUXURY and COMFORT and these 15 pics are proof

 “The company will select a minimum of 2 winners for this event; however, if the response is good enough, we can extend this campaign and select up to 10 winners,” added Seo Hae Keun.
 Please note that only the winner will visit Korea.
 If the winner is below the age of 18, he/she will have to provide us with a consent letter from their parents.